The Payment Integrity Network

 Legacy

-Policy enforcement happens outside the settlement workflow.
+Policy evaluation happens outside the settlement workflow.
 Rules checked after funds move.

 JIL

-Policy enforcement embedded inside the settlement workflow.
-Rules checked and enforced before value moves.
+Policy evaluation embedded inside the settlement workflow.
+Rules checked and evaluated before value moves.

 3 Deterministic Finality